hanneshapke/pyrotchecker/README.md

-# pyrotchecker
+# PyROTChecker
-pyrotchecker is a tool to check websites for given ROT-n strings or keywords
+PyROTChecker is a tool to check websites for given ROT-n strings or keywords